stcucufa/epistrophy/doc/manual.md

 * `TransportBar.element` is the HTML element for the transport bar.
 * `TransportBar.record()` starts or resumes recording, _i.e._, running the
 transport bar’s scheduler.
+Return the transport bar.
 * `TransportBar.pause()` pauses the transport bar’s scheduler.
+Return the transport bar (which is paused by default).